Evo-Tim/tester-code/README.md

 # tester-code
-this is just to test how awful i am at this
+this is just to test how awful I am at this

 someone who actually knows code, don't go ham at me....